 October 2017 Southern Shore Moose Hunting: (42 Photos)

-42. Moose hunting Season for Area 36 - Southern Shore opened on October 7th 2017 and was set to be a very busy couple months because within our crew there were a lot of licenses to fill.
+42. Moose hunting Season in Area 36 - Southern Shore opened on October 7th.
+It was going to be a very busy couple months because there were a lot of licenses to fill.
 Harry, Andrew, Pietro, Dad, myself and even the St. John's Rod and Gun Club all had either sex tags.

-41. On September 30th French, Matthew and I loaded up French's Argo and headed down the shore to a new top secret hunting location to scout out some new areas as moose hunting was set to open the following weekend.
+41. On September 30th French, Matthew and I loaded up French's 2017 Argo Huntmaster and headed down the shore to scout out some new hunting ground as hunting season was set to open the following weekend.

-40. This country was new to our crew, previously we hunted closer to town in the Tors Cove & Mobil 1st Pond areas.
+40. This particular area was new to our crew, previously we hunted closer to town in the Tors Cove & Mobil First Pond areas.

 39. Moose sign was incredible with fresh tracks and scrapings all over the countryside.

-38. Of course the best sign you can find on a Scouting trip is to lay eyes on actual Moose!
-This cow and young bull were a long way away and had no idea they were being watched and were definitely in a mating way.
+38. Of course the best sign you can find on a scouting trip is to lay eyes on actual Moose!
+This cow and young bull were a long way away, had no idea they were being watched and were definitely in a mating way.
 These photos were taken with my cell phone camera through my Leupold 10x42 binoculars.

 36. Moose were plentiful and so were berries.
 There were handfuls of blue berries and partridge berries everywhere!